devespressostudio/laravel-api-kit/README.md

 protected $adminMethods = ['includeTrashed', 'byTeam'];
 ```

-> **Rule of thumb:** if a method on your filter service should not be triggerable directly from a request key, add it to `$guardedMethods`.
+> **Rule of thumb:** keep internal helpers `protected`.
+If a public method should not be triggerable from a request key, add it to `$guardedMethods`.
 If it should only be available to admins, add it to `$adminMethods`.

 #### Auto-Apply